EP303: The Earth-Expansion Model Part B -- Answers to A Hundred Puzzles

 It has been known for many years that the rocks of the deep ocean beds differ in kind from those on the continents.
 Continental rocks are a mixture of igneous, metamorphic, and sedimentary rocks.
 Igneous rocks are formed when rock material is melted, sedimentary rocks are deposited or precipitated after the weathering and shifting of rock fragments, and metamorphic rocks are formed from igneous and sedimentary rocks when these are subjected to great pressure and heat, but not actually melted.

-All the deep ocean-bed rocks are basalt, an igneous rock.
+Apart from a thin layer of more recent fine material (Globigerina ooze), all the deep ocean-bed rocks are basalt, an igneous rock.
 The rocks of the continents were originally basalts, too, but they have been continually subjected to reworking over long geological times, to give us the uppermost layer of the Earth, the Crust.

 The Crust -- reworked MORB